-.06.8 If an external user report includes one or more going concern valuations , then the external user report should, for at least one such valuation included in the report , report the effects on: The funded status of the plan on a market value or smoothed value basis at the calculation date, separating the effects on assets and liabilities, where applicable; and The service cost or the rule for calculating the service cost between the calculation date and the next calculation date; of the plausible adverse scenarios selected by the actuary for the risk assessments under paragraph 3260.06.6.
-[Effective March 1, 2019] .07 An external user report that provides advice on funding should: Describe the determination of contributions or a range of contributions between the calculation date and the next calculation date; If contributions are fixed by the terms of the plan or other governing documents, then either: Report that the contributions are adequate to fund the pension plan in accordance with the law; or Report that the contributions are not adequate to fund the pension plan in accordance with the law; and Describe the contributions required to fund the pension plan adequately in accordance with the law; Describe one or more possible ways in which benefits may be reduced such that the contributions would be adequate to fund the pension plan in accordance with the law; or Describe a combination of increases in contributions and reductions in benefits that would result in the funding being adequate to conform to the law.
-[Effective December 30, 2012]
+- The pension plan is a "designated plan" which has, as members, only persons "connected" with the employer as those terms are defined in the Income Tax Regulations (Canada); or - The hypothetical wind-up valuation or solvency valuation is based on an extrapolation of results disclosed in a previous external user report. - .06.1 For each valuation that is not a going concern valuation, a hypothetical wind-up valuation, or a solvency valuation, the external user report should: - Include a description of the extent to which contingent benefits provided under the pension plan are included or excluded.
+[Effective March 31, 2015] - .07 An external user report that provides advice on funding should: - Describe the determination of contributions or a range of contributions between the calculation date and the next calculation date; - If contributions are fixed by the terms of the plan or other governing documents, then either: - Report that the contributions are adequate to fund the pension plan in accordance with the law; or - Report that the contributions are not adequate to fund the pension plan in accordance with the law; and - Describe the contributions required to fund the pension plan adequately in accordance with the law; - Describe one or more possible ways in which benefits may be reduced such that the contributions would be adequate to fund the pension plan in accordance with the law; or - Describe a combination of increases in contributions and reductions in benefits that would result in the funding being adequate to conform to the law.

-- .08 An external user report should provide the following four statements of opinion, all in the same section of the report and in the following order: - A statement regarding membership data, which should usually be, "In my opinion, the membership data on which the valuation is based are sufficient and reliable for the purpose of the valuation."; - A statement as to assumptions, which should usually be, "In my opinion, the assumptions are appropriate for the purpose(s) of the valuation(s)."; - A statement as to methods, which should usually be, "In my opinion, the methods employed in the valuation are appropriate for the purpose(s) of the valuation(s)."; and - A statement as to conformity, which should be, "This report has been prepared, and my opinions given, in accordance with accepted actuarial practice in Canada."
-[Effective December 30, 2012] - .09 An external user report should be sufficiently detailed to enable another actuary to assess the reasonableness of the valuation.
+- .08 An external user report should provide the following four statements of opinion, all in the same section of the report and in the following order: - A statement regarding membership data, which should usually be, "In my opinion, the membership data on which the valuation is based are sufficient and reliable for the purpose of the valuation."; - A statement as to assumptions, which should usually be, "In my opinion, the assumptions are appropriate for the purpose(s) of the valuation(s)."; - A statement as to methods, which should usually be, "In my opinion, the methods employed in the valuation are appropriate for the purpose(s) of the valuation(s)."; and - A statement as to conformity, which should be, "This report has been prepared, and my opinions given, in accordance with accepted actuarial practice in Canada." - .09 An external user report should be sufficiently detailed to enable another actuary to assess the reasonableness of the valuation.
 [Effective December 30, 2012]

-- .10 Any assumptions and methods used in respect of insufficient or unreliable membership data would be described. - .11 The actuary may describe limitations on the tests conducted in the review of the data which has been determined to be sufficient and reliable for purposes of the valuation(s).
+- Any assumptions and methods used in respect of insufficient or unreliable membership data would be described. - The actuary may describe limitations on the tests conducted in the review of the data which has been determined to be sufficient and reliable for purposes of the valuation(s).
 For example, the actuary may describe that the data tests will not capture all possible deficiencies in the data and reliance is also placed on the certification of the plan administrator as to the quality of the data.